 How often should my child have a well visit?

 The American Academy of Pediatrics (AAP) recommends frequent well checks in the first few years.
-Your child’s regular physician can go over the specific schedule for their office, but in general, your child will be seen at least once upon hospital discharge, at 2-4 weeks of age, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months and then once yearly till adulthood.
-Don’t worry, your child’s physician will remind you at each checkup when the next one is due!
+Your child’s regular doctor can go over the specific schedule for their office, but in general, your child will be seen at least once upon hospital discharge, at 2–4 weeks of age, 2 months, 4 months, 6 months, 9 months, 12 months, 15 months, 18 months, 24 months, 30 months and then once yearly till adulthood.
+Your child’s doctor will remind you at each checkup when the next one is due.

 What happens at a well visit?

 At a well check, your child will have his or her height and weight measured.
-Depending on age, we may measure head circumference and, once he or she turns 3, blood pressure.
-We also will calculate BMI (body mass index), and your child might have a blood test to check hemoglobin.
-In the teen years, he or she might need to provide a urine specimen to screen for certain sexually transmitted diseases (STDs).
-Sometimes he or she may have a vision or hearing screen as well.
+Depending on age, head circumference may be measured and, once he or she turns 3, blood pressure.
+BMI (body mass index) will also be calculated, and your child might have a blood test to check hemoglobin.
+In the teen years, they might need to provide a urine specimen to screen for certain sexually transmitted diseases (STDs).
+Sometimes they may have a vision or hearing screen as well.

 Your child’s doctor will ask questions about what new things your child is doing.
 They may ask about behavior, diet and any general well-being concerns.
 This is your time to ask about the things you have been wondering about.
 It is a good idea to make a list prior to the visit so that you don’t forget anything.
-No question is too silly—we have probably heard it before!
-We will talk about how school or other activities are going and upcoming development to look for.
-The physician will also talk about dental health and age-appropriate safety concerns.
+No question is too silly.
+Your child’s doctor will talk about how school or other activities are going and upcoming development to look for.
+They will also talk about dental health and age-appropriate safety concerns.
 Adolescent patients may want speak to the doctor alone to ask questions in private.
-Finally, we will discuss any needed immunizations or other tests recommended for your child.
+Finally, any needed immunizations or other tests recommended for your child will be discussed.